poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 01/README.md

    ![](./images/4.png)

 ### Step 6: Verify the Exploit
-1. Navigate to the dashboard `https://resilient-melba-c53f69.netlify.app/` and confirm that the payment status reflects the changes made in the admin portal.
+1. Navigate to the dashboard `<poridhi-loadbalancer-url>` and confirm that the payment status reflects the changes made in the admin portal.

    ![](./images/5.png)
 2. Verify the status persistence by refreshing the page.